m110/maerlyn/README.md

 # Maerlyn

 This project aims to provide a simple monitoring service for remote servers.
+Now, that's of course a common task, already solved by many applications.
+Maerlyn is thought to be as easy as possible to deploy and do one thing really well.
+It exposes crucial health information of the device that can be accessed by another service (sending alerts or anything else).

-Featuring:
+## Overview

 * Single-binary drop-in solution.
 * Exposing server's health over a REST interface.
 * Lightweight and fast.
-* Configured by flags and env. vars instead of config files.
+* Configured by flags and env. vars instead of config files (see first bullet).

 Checks could include: